GottaYotta/PixelSDK/README.md

 ### CocoaPods

-CocoaPods is a dependency manager for Cocoa projects.
+CocoaPods is a dependency manager for iOS projects.
 For usage and installation instructions, visit their [website](https://cocoapods.org/).
 To integrate PixelSDK into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```
 pod 'PixelSDK'